How Entanglement Reshapes the Geometry of Quantum Differential Privacy: Introduction

 \subsection{Motivation: Differential Privacy vs Quantum Entanglement}

 The achievable privacy of quantum channels over general quantum state spaces is now well understood in ~\cite{aasornson2019gentle} and~\cite{guan2025optimal}, owing to the linearity of quantum mechanics, where both a quantum channel $\mathcal{E}$ and the probability measure ${\rm Pr}(\cdot)$ induced by a measurement $\mathcal{M}$ depend linearly on the underlying state $\rho$.
-A fundamental distinction from classical information, however, is the presence of {\it quantum entanglement}~\citep{nielsen2010quantum}, which arises when a composite quantum state cannot be expressed as a product of subsystem states.
-Entangled states exhibit measurement correlations with no classical explanation~\citep{clauser1969proposed}, and they also underpin the computational advantage of quantum computing, as most quantum algorithms with proven speedups rely on entangled states~\citep{harrow2009quantum,luis1996optimum}.
+A fundamental distinction from classical information, however, is the presence of {\it quantum entanglement}~\cite{nielsen2010quantum}, which arises when a composite quantum state cannot be expressed as a product of subsystem states.
+Entangled states exhibit measurement correlations with no classical explanation~\cite{clauser1969proposed}, and they also underpin the computational advantage of quantum computing, as most quantum algorithms with proven speedups rely on entangled states~\cite{harrow2009quantum,luis1996optimum}.
 In this paper, we aim to understand the role of entanglement in the QLDP.

 We consider a composite quantum system consisting of two parties with local state spaces $\cH_A$ and $\cH_B$, and joint space $\cH_{AB}=\cH_A\otimes\cH_B$.
 For a bipartite pure state $\rho$, entanglement is quantified by the entanglement entropy

-where $\rho_A$ is the reduced state of $\rho$ on subsystems $A$, obtained by ignoring (tracing out, cf.~\eqref{eq:tracing-out}) subsystem $B$, and $\{\sigma_j(\rho_A)\}_j$ are the eigenvalues of $\rho_A$.
-The reduced state $\rho_B$ and its eigenvalues $\{\sigma_j(\rho_A)\}_j$ are defined analogously.
+where $\rho_A$ is the reduced state of $\rho$ on subsystems $A$, and $\{\sigma_j(\rho_A)\}_j$ are the eigenvalues of $\rho_A$.
+The reduced state $\rho_B$ and its eigenvalues $\{\sigma_j(\rho_B)\}_j$ are defined analogously.
 The entanglement entropy measures the amount of quantum correlation shared between the two parties: $\bfE(\psi)$ vanishes if and only if there is no entanglement, and larger values of $\bfE(\psi)$ correspond to stronger entanglement.
 Consequently, we begin our study by restricting the input data on the following entanglement-constrained domain